icaroedu/IcaroSite/README.md

 ✅ Built and deployed with Vercel:
 👉 https://icaro-site.vercel.app

-📫 Contact & Connect
-📧 Email: your.email@example.com

-🔗 LinkedIn: Your LinkedIn Profile
+🔗 LinkedIn: in/icaroesr/

-💼 Resume/CV: [Link to your resume]

-🐙 GitHub: @yourusername
+🐙 GitHub: @icaroedu

 Feel free to get in touch for collaboration, freelance opportunities, or just to say hi!